stefanrenne/SwiftErrorHandler/README.md

 1. have a **default** handler for **expected** errors
 // i.e. network, db errors etc.
 2. handle **specific** errors **in a custom manner** given **the context**  of where and when they occur
-// i.e. network error while uploading a file, invalid login
+// i.e. a network error while uploading a file, invalid login
 3. have **unspecific** handlers that get executed on every error
 // i.e. log errors to Fabric or any other analytics service
 4. have a **catch-all** handler for **unknown** errors
 // i.e. errors we don't have custom handling for
 5. keep our code **DRY**

-Swift's has a very well thought error handling model keeping balance between convenience ([automatic propagation](https://github.com/apple/swift/blob/master/docs/ErrorHandlingRationale.rst#automatic-propagation)) and clarity-safety ([Typed propagation](https://github.com/apple/swift/blob/master/docs/ErrorHandlingRationale.rst#id3), [Marked propagation](https://github.com/apple/swift/blob/master/docs/ErrorHandlingRationale.rst#id4)).
-As a result, the compiler serves as a reminder of errors that need to be handled and at the same type it is relatively easy to propagate errors and handle them higher up the stack.
+Swift has a well thought error handling model that balances between convenience ([automatic propagation](https://github.com/apple/swift/blob/master/docs/ErrorHandlingRationale.rst#automatic-propagation)) and clarity-safety ([Typed propagation](https://github.com/apple/swift/blob/master/docs/ErrorHandlingRationale.rst#id3), [Marked propagation](https://github.com/apple/swift/blob/master/docs/ErrorHandlingRationale.rst#id4)).
+As a result, the compiler warns of errors that need to be handled, while making it relatively easy to propagate errors and handle them higher up the stack.

 However, even with this help from the language, achieving the goals listed above in an **ad-hoc** manner in an application of a reasonable size can lead to a lot of **boilerplate** which is **tedious** to write and reason about.
-Because of this friction developers quite often choose to swallow errors or handle them all in the same generic way.
+Because of this friction, developers quite often choose to swallow errors or handle them all in the same generic way.

-This library addresses these issues by providing an abstraction over defining flexible error handling rules with an opinionated fluent API.
+This library addresses these issues by providing an abstraction to define flexible error handling rules with an opinionated, fluent API.